The64thGamer/cheeseepedia/content/pra32j0xzwqs2lrm/content.md

 ## LRS

-The *Long Range Systems LLC Guest Connect Note* is the pager used in the stores, being part of the *LRS Guest Connect Note Paging Kit*{{< cite 1 >}}*,* a package including 15-60 notes (It is unclear currently which count of notes stores received), a transmitter, 2 power supplies, and a lid kit for custom inserts.
+The *Long Range Systems LLC Guest Connect Note* is the pager used in the stores, being part of the *LRS Guest Connect Note Paging Kit*[1]*,* a package including 15-60 notes (It is unclear currently which count of notes stores received), a transmitter, 2 power supplies, and a lid kit for custom inserts.

 ## Design